Planning has already begun for VCC's 2014 Learning Exchange luncheon.

 December 11, 2014

 Mr. Gilliam has been a banker for over 40 years.
 He has served the profession and his community with directorships for numerous organizations.
 Mr. Gilliam was the President and CEO of Pinnacle Bankshares and its wholly-owned subsidiary First National Bank from 1980 until 2011.
 Prior to taking the helm, he served for ten years as a Vice President.
 He is a former President of the Virginia Bankers Association and served on numerous committees and groups for this organization as well as the Virginia Association of Community Banks and the American Bankers Association.
 He served on the Board of Directors for the Federal Reserve Bank of Richmond from 2008 to 2010.
 Mr. Gilliam has also presided over the Altavista Chamber of Commerce and the Altavista Lions Club.
-He has been a member of the Altavista Industrial Development Authority, a director of the Altavista Life Saving & First Aid Crew, and a member of the Avoca Museum and Historical Society.
-Mr. Gilliam completed his Bachelor of Arts degree in Economics and Business Administration at Guildford College.
+He has been a member of the Altavista Economic Development Authority, a director of the Altavista Life Saving & First Aid Crew, and a member of the Avoca Museum and Historical Society.
+Mr. Gilliam completed his Bachelor of Arts degree in Economics and Business Administration at Guilford College.
 He received a Diploma of Graduation from the Virginia Bankers School of Bank Management at the University of Virginia.

 Ms. Henderson is the former Community Development Executive for Wachovia Corporation where for ten years she managed all aspects of Community Development Operations, Lending and Compliance (a $2 billion loan portfolio) for the $350 billion Corporation.
 Her banking career spanned over 24 years, including service as a Senior Product Manager for Consumer Credit and Operations Manager.
 Ms. Henderson currently serves as Chairman of the Board for Partners for the Common Good, a non-profit community development loan fund promoting community development.
 She is a member of the Appalachian Regional Commission’s Capital Advisory Group, and RUPRI Rural Advisory Group.
 Ms. Henderson served, for 8 years, as Chairman of the Federal Reserve Bank of Richmond’s Community Investment Council.
 She is the former Chairman of the Board for Community Housing Partners Corporation, a regional affordable housing non-profit corporation.
 She was a member of the Consumer Bankers Associations CRA Committee and a board member of Community Development Trust.
 Ms. Henderson is a graduate of the Consumer Bankers Associations’ Graduate School of Retail Bank Management and holds a Certified Risk Management Certification from the American Bankers Association.
 She graduated from Gettysburg College in Pennsylvania and holds a Masters in Finance from St. Joseph’s University.